Skip to content

 Custom title

-Replace the default "fastapi-taskflow" label in the dashboard header and login page with your own app name:
+Replace the default "fastapi-taskflow" label in the dashboard header and login page with your own application name:

 from fastapi import FastAPI